AlBaarS/terraform_experimentation/README.md

 # What does this project do?

 It launches two virtual machines (Ubuntu 22.04) on Daan's VSphere instance.
-That's it, so far.
-The goal is to deploy my individual project (Minesweeper) onto it.
+In addition, it saves the IP addresses and authentication securely in an Infisical vault.
+My [Minesweeper](https://git.sogyo.nl/abaars/rusty-minesweeper) individual project can be downloaded onto these virtual machines, but sadly a fully working deployment was not achieved within the timescope ([github](https://github.com/AlBaarS/rusty-minesweeper/tree/addAnsible) link for non-Sogyo users).

 # What do you need to know to understand this project?